alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 Every Redis service has a maintenance window of Sunday 11pm to Monday 1:30am UTC every week.
 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you require a different maintenance window.

-For more information on maintenance times, refer to the [Amazon ElastiCache maintenance window documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/VersionManagement.MaintenanceWindow.html) [external link].
+For more information on maintenance times, refer to the [Amazon ElastiCache maintenance window documentation](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/VersionManagement.MaintenanceWindow.html).

 #### Redis service backup

 The data stored within any Redis service instance you create is backed up using the Amazon ElastiCache backup system.
 Backups are taken every day between 2am and 5am UTC.
-Data is retained for 7 days, and stored in [Amazon S3](https://aws.amazon.com/s3/) [external link].
+Data is retained for 7 days, and stored in [Amazon S3](https://aws.amazon.com/s3/).

 To restore from the latest backup of your Redis service instance, create a new service instance by running the following code: